HackYourFuture-CPH/program/courses/Foundation/team-processes-intro/week1/lesson-plan.md

 ### Introduction Learning Objectives

+- TODO what is project management and why is it important
 - Understand the historical context and motivation for Agile
 - Identify the limitations of traditional Waterfall development
 - Grasp the high-level Agile values and principles